 He discovered he had a godfather.
 Well, he had known that before.
-What he discovered was that his godfather was not a homicidal maniac who betrayed his parents like he had believed.
-Not only had that happened but Sirius offered for Harry to go live with him.
+What he discovered was that his godfather was not a homicidal maniac who betrayed his parents like he believed.
+Not only had that happened but Sirius had offered for him to live with him.

 He was going to have a home.
 A real home.
 Having a godfather was brilliant.
 Harry was going to have the best summer of his life but Peter Pettigrew had escaped and Sirius went on the run, which lead to the reason why he was in the park, in the middle of the night, whilst the Dursleys were asleep and believed he was too.